peter-leonov/ngx_http_js_module/README.markdown

 ------------

 * nginx version 0.8.37 and greater is required;
-* SpiderMonkey 1.9.0 and greater is required;
+* SpiderMonkey 1.7.0 and greater is required;
 * curl near 7.19 for automated testing.

 ### installing SpiderMonkey

-This module requires the SpiderMonkey 1.9+ (or TraceMonkey, or JaegerMonkey, or anything else with the [JSAPI][] on 2010-03.26) to be properly installed in your system.
+This module requires the SpiderMonkey 1.7+ (or TraceMonkey, or JaegerMonkey, or anything else with the [JSAPI][] on 2010-03.26) to be properly installed in your system.

-Notes on SpiderMonkey support (2010-05-27):
+Notes on SpiderMonkey support on different platforms (2010-05-27):

 * Ubuntu has relatively bad support for SpiderMonkey at the moment: [1.5 and 1.8 versions][on ubuntu] only;
 * Debian [has much greater][on debian] SpiderMonkey in it and may be useful;
 * MacPorts is [no good][on mac];
 * FreeBSD got [the same][on freebsd] as MacPorts.

-In short the Debian Lenny and greater SpiderMonkey port is useful ATM.

 [JSAPI]: https://developer.mozilla.org/en/SpiderMonkey/JSAPI_Reference
 [on ubuntu]: http://packages.ubuntu.com/search?keywords=spidermonkey&searchon=names&suite=all&section=all